 Gene therapeutics offer hope to many people with genetic and degenerative diseases.
 This includes those suffering from a muscle wasting disease.
 The underlying technology, however, is highly novel as only a few gene therapeutics are just now entering the market.
 This naturally raises many questions, some of which are answered below.

-You can also learn more about gene therapy and muscle wasting diseases like the muscular dystrophies and cancer cachexia by visiting the links at the bottom of the page.
+You can also learn more about gene therapy and muscle wasting diseases like the inflammatory myopathies, muscular dystrophies and cancer cachexia by visiting the links at the bottom of the page.

 Is gene therapy safe?

 AAV-based gene therapeutics have proven safe and well-tolerated in every clinical trial conducted to date.
 This is why the current resurgence in gene therapy is often described as the "golden age" for this technology.

 No drug is absolutely safe, however, which is why particular care is taken when conducting clinical trials with emerging technologies like gene therapeutics.
 It's important to understand that despite the name, the adeno-associated viral vectors used today are entirely unrelated to the adenoviral vectors that produced tragic consequences in the '90s.

 Is AAVogen conducting clinical trials with AVGN7?

 We are currently conducting safety/toxicology studies.
 We are also expanding our proof-of-concept studies to include different disease indications.
 Detailed clinical trials are of coursed planned and will hopefully start in the near future.

 Excellent question!
 Because AVGN7 antagonizes the fundamental biochemical events that are activated in many if not most muscle wasting disease states, it could potentially be used to treat a wide variety these disease indications.